jaantollander/Computational-User-Interface-Design/Exam/cheatsheet.md

 1) Ability to  draw a finite state diagram for simple interactive devices
 2) Ability to interpret a simple verification statement expressed with temporal logic.

+---

+Create the graph of the finite state machine, then use graph algorithms to prove statements.

 ## Cognitive Models
 Ability to formulate an information foraging diagram (patch model) for a given application case.

+---

+* Patch and diet model.
+* Can be used to calculate how much time should be used for *foraging* information on a single patch until moving to the next one.

 ## Bandits